 - Swollen and stiff joints.

-Skin biopsy or scraping are performed to rule out other disorders and to confirm the diagnosis if necessary.
+A skin biopsy or scraping is performed to rule out other disorders and to confirm the diagnosis if necessary.

 Treatment for Psoriasis